dweddepohl/clawsses/README.md

 # Clawsses

-An AI glasses companion for [OpenClaw](https://github.com/openclaw/openclaw).
-Talk to your AI assistant through AR glasses - see responses stream in your field of view, speak commands hands-free, and snap photos for visual context.
-Built for [Rokid AR Lite](https://www.rokid.com/en/product/ar-lite/) glasses.
+Connect to [OpenClaw](https://github.com/openclaw/openclaw) with your [Rokid Glasses]([https://www.rokid.com/en/product/ar-lite/](https://global.rokid.com/pages/rokid-glasses)).
+Bring brings the power OpenClaw with you, wherever you go.
+Give it voice command, send it photos of what you're looking at and see the answers stream in on the screens inside the glasses and hear your molty speak.
+Built for [Rokid Glasses]([https://www.rokid.com/en/product/ar-lite/](https://global.rokid.com/pages/rokid-glasses)) glasses.

 ## What It Does

-Clawsses connects your AR glasses to an OpenClaw Gateway, giving you a wearable AI interface:
+Clawsses connects your Rokid glasses to an OpenClaw Gateway, via your Android phone, giving you a wearable AI interface:

 - **Voice-first interaction** - Long-press to speak, see the response appear in your HUD
 - **Live streaming** - AI responses stream token-by-token onto the glasses display